whats-good/uniform-graphql/notes.md

 - look into recursion. it might be a bit of a headache.
 - maybe there's no reason to use io-ts.
 Could potentially get away with just using the patterns.
 - Important: I need to first recreate the internal GraphQL classes without any convenience methods.
 Once there's a solid foundation, i can add the convenience stuff.
+- Main problem: Once we create an object with dynamic keys, accessing it will be usually fine, but modifying it while preserving the generics will be a pain. io-ts does this well, but I'm not sure if I can follow their solution here.
+For example, once I create an outputobject semibrick, reaching into its field bricks to add specialized resolvers will be a problem.